 I was you once.

 When I joined the Amazon affiliate program, I only made cents with it.
 I didn’t have a strategy and I didn’t make a point of including special links in my content.

 Obviously, you can’t earn an affiliate commission if you don’t do as much as place affiliate links in your posts.
 It’s like expecting to win the lottery without ever buying a ticket.

 Oh, and I was biased because I thought it was impossible to cash in monthly checks by curating inexpensive rose gold office supplies and recommending AmazonFresh to busy boss babes who don’t have time to go grocery shopping.

 But with 100 million Prime subscribers and over 40% of all e-commerce sales in the U.S. taking place on Amazon, not leveraging the power of this giant would mean leaving money on the table.

 I put myself in my readers’ shoes and learned all about the different ways you can promote Amazon products.
-And then I started seeing my commissions take off (I share my best strategies in my eBook, How to Make Money as an Amazon Affiliate).
+And then I started seeing my commissions take off.

 Like most bloggers, you are probably an Amazon Associate.
 And like many bloggers, you are probably struggling to make more than a few bucks per month with Amazon.

 So you should know that there’s a right and there’s a wrong way of including Amazon links in your content.

 If you are making these mistakes when you share Amazon affiliate links… stop.
 Because they could get your account closed.